 A prenatal is similar to a multi-vitamin, but with a few additional ingredients (such as folate and higher doses of iron).
 It’s not uncommon for prentals to upset your stomach, so it’s a great idea to try one out before you become pregnant to see how your body reacts to it.
 If finding the right prenatal feels daunting, check out this blog post to help you decide which is best.
 Other supplements to consider adding would be a fish oil and/or CoQ10.
 These are great if you’re over 35 and are concerned about declining egg quality.

 Paying attention to your menstrual cycle is incredibly helpful when trying to conceive.
 Period tracking apps can be helpful, easy resources for tracking details like cycle length, cervical mucus, and the number of days in your flow.
 If you want to take your research a step further, consider tracking your Basal Body Temperature.
 If you find your periods are short (less than 25 days), long (more than 30 days), or irregular, a combination of acupuncture and Chinese herbs are extremely effective in regulating your cycle.

 The pre-memster is a great time to get off of hormonal birth control.
 However, we understand that coming off the pill isn’t always easy.
-Here at Yinova, I treat women who are transitioning off hormonal birth control quite often.
+Here at Yinova, many of my patients are transitioning off hormonal birth control quite often.
 While we hope that your period comes right away, that might not always be the case.
 Oftentimes, birth control is used to mask a reproductive disorder, like polycystic ovary syndrome (PCOS), and so when you come off the pill we may still need to address that underlying concern.
 The earlier you transition off birth control, the sooner we can work with your body to promote a regulated cycle.